Skip to content

 Interoception

-Definition: The sense of the internal state of the body; awareness of internal bodily signals.
+Definition: The sense of the internal state of the body — awareness of bodily signals such as heartbeat, breath, hunger, temperature.

 Wikipedia: Interoception